exte0427/VAR/README.md

 **Do not use Var.JS**, it's so unstable.
-Next Update will be.. `fixing data storge system bug`
+Next Update will be.. `optimization,bug fixing`

 <img src="https://ifh.cc/g/6OipzO.png"  width="140" height="51">